 She had no naughty jokes at the moment, and pranks seemed a bad idea, but at least she could get moving.

 Kate exited her room and entered the nave.
 The air was still cool in the Chantry, and there was no one in sight.
 Kate supposed they were all outside, awaiting the announcement of the Inquisition.

-No sooner had Kate reached the doors, than a bang echoed out into the Chantry.
+A bang echoed out into the Chantry, starting at the doors and reverberating into the darkness.
 Kate jumped back a step, hand over her heart.

 What in the Maker’s name was that, Kate wondered?
 For a moment, she was so startled, she completely forgot her previous train of thought.
 It sounded like someone had run face-first into the door.
 Or perhaps someone was knocking.
 Did the Fereldens knock before entering a Chantry?
 How odd.

 And there it was again.
 Kate glanced over her shoulder, but found no one was there to answer it - or to explain what it was all about.
 Oh well.
 She needed to go outside anyhow.
 Might as well answer the Chantry door while she was at it.

 It’s like I’m the Maker’s butler, Kate thought.
 Considering she was already Andraste’s Herald, Kate supposed this would be a lateral career change.

 There’s a joke for you, Robert.
 Even attempting to jest made Kate feel a pang of grief.
 But she pushed the door open all the same, drawling “Yes?” as she had heard her family’s footman do.

 Kate broke off suddenly when she found the bear-soldier standing on the other side of the door.
 Behind him was a small crowd, and everyone was staring at her.